Eswatini Register Travel insurance Destinations

 Health

-Routine Vaccines
+Routine vaccines

-Be sure that your routine vaccines, as per your province or territory, are up-to-date regardless of your travel destination.
+Be sure that your routine vaccinations, as per your province or territory, are up-to-date before travelling, regardless of your destination.

-Some of these vaccines include: measles-mumps-rubella (MMR), diphtheria, tetanus, pertussis, polio, varicella (chickenpox), influenza and others.
+Some of these vaccinations include measles-mumps-rubella (MMR), diphtheria, tetanus, pertussis, polio, varicella (chickenpox), influenza and others.

-You may be at risk for these vaccine-preventable diseases while travelling in this country.
-Talk to your travel health professional about which ones are right for you.
+You may be at risk for preventable diseases while travelling in this destination.
+Talk to a travel health professional about which medications or vaccines may be right for you, based on your destination and itinerary.

 Yellow Fever - Country Entry Requirements